 “How?” he demanded.
 “How could you possibly know what I’m going through right now?
 How can you possibly understand?
 Do you know anything about me?
 Anything at all?
 How could you?
 You just met me.”

+I shook my head.
 “No, Joe, but I know you.
 You are a man of faith but at the same time, you’ve always believed in the paranormal, the supernatural.
-You know that the Bible condemns that line of thinking, considers mind-reading and the like as sinful if such things are even possible, but you’ve had a fascination with the subject matter ever since you were a child.
+You know that the Bible condemns that line of thinking.
+It says that mind-reading and the like are sinful, assuming such things are even possible, of course.
+But you’ve had a fascination with the subject matter ever since you were a child.
 You’d never truly admit that to anyone, though.
 Yet, it’s impossible for you to completely shake that belief.”

 Tears formed in his eyes.
 “Do I have a future still?”